 (c) Types of licenses.
 Licenses for radioactive materials are of two types: general and specific.

-(1) General licenses provided in §289.251 and §289.259 of this title are effective without the filing of applications with the agency or the issuance of licensing documents to the particular persons, although the filing of an application for acknowledgement with the agency may be required for a particular general license.
+(1) General licenses provided in §289.251 and §289.259 of this title are effective without the filing of applications with the department or the issuance of licensing documents to the particular persons, although the filing of an application for acknowledgement with the department may be required for a particular general license.
 The general licensee is subject to any other applicable portions of this chapter and any conditions or limitations of the general license.

-(2) Specific licenses require the submission of an application to the agency and the issuance of a licensing document by the agency.
+(2) Specific licenses require the submission of an application to the department and the issuance of a licensing document by the department .
 The licensee is subject to all applicable portions of this chapter as well as any conditions or limitations specified in the licensing document.

 (d) Filing application for specific licenses.
-The agency may, at any time after the filing of the original application, require further statements in order to enable the agency to determine whether the application should be denied or the license should be issued.
+The department may, at any time after the filing of the original application, require further statements in order to enable the department to determine whether the application should be denied or the license should be issued.

-(1) Applications for specific licenses shall be filed in a manner prescribed by the agency.
+(1) Applications for specific licenses shall be filed in a manner prescribed by the department .

 (2) Each application shall be signed by the chief executive officer or other individual delegated the authority to manage, direct, or administer the licensee's activities.

 (3) An application for a license may include a request for a license authorizing one or more activities.
-The agency may require the issuance of separate specific licenses for those activities.
+The department may require the issuance of separate specific licenses for those activities.

+(4) An application for a license may include a request for more than one location of use on the license.
+The department may require the issuance of a separate license for additional locations that are more than 30 miles from the main site specified on a license.

-(4) Each application for a specific license, other than a license exempted from §289.204 of this title, shall be accompanied by the fee prescribed in §289.204 of this title.
+(5) Each application for a specific license, other than a license exempted from §289.204 of this title, shall be accompanied by the fee prescribed in §289.204 of this title.

-(5) Each application shall be accompanied by a completed RC Form 252-1 (Business Information Form).
+(6) Each application shall be accompanied by a completed RC Form 252-1 (Business Information Form).

-(6) Each applicant shall demonstrate to the agency that the applicant is financially qualified to conduct the activity requested for licensure, including any required decontamination, decommissioning, reclamation, and disposal before the agency issues a license.
-Each licensee shall demonstrate to the agency that it remains financially qualified to conduct the licensed activity before a license is renewed.
+(7) Each applicant shall demonstrate to the department that the applicant is financially qualified to conduct the activity requested for licensure, including any required decontamination, decommissioning, reclamation, and disposal before the department issues a license.
+Each licensee shall demonstrate to the department that it remains financially qualified to conduct the licensed activity before a license is renewed.
 Methods for demonstrating financial qualifications are specified in subsection (jj)(8) of this section.
 The requirement for demonstration of financial qualification is separate from the requirement specified in subsection (gg) of this section for certain applicants or licensees to provide financial assurance.

-(7) If facility drawings submitted in conjunction with the application for a license are prepared by a professional engineer or engineering firm, those drawings shall be final and shall be signed, sealed and dated in accordance with the requirements of the Texas Board of Professional Engineers, Title 22, Texas Administrative Code (TAC), Chapter 131.
+(8) If facility drawings submitted in conjunction with the application for a license are prepared by a professional engineer or engineering firm, those drawings shall be final and shall be signed, sealed and dated in accordance with the requirements of the Texas Board of Professional Engineers and Land Surveyors, Title 22, Part 6,Texas Administrative Code (TAC), Chapter 137 .

-(8) Applications for licenses shall be processed in accordance with the following time periods.
+(9) Applications for licenses shall be processed in accordance with the following time periods.

-(A) The first period is the time from receipt of an application by the agency to the date of issuance or denial of the license or a written notice outlining why the application is incomplete or unacceptable.
+(A) The first period is the time from receipt of an application by the department to the date of issuance or denial of the license or a written notice outlining why the application is incomplete or unacceptable.
 This time period is 60 days.

 (B) The second period is the time from receipt of the last item necessary to complete the application to the date of issuance or denial of the license.
 This time period is 30 days.